-- Complement that of the Library and Community Hall and to project the Cupertino Civic Center as a locus of civic pride with enhanced civic identity and public interface that greatly improves the experience of the place; the architectural expression will represent the City's contemporary civic identity and express the community's civic values of open engagement with the government. - Accommodate staff of up to 102; - Include an Emergency Operations Center function; - Include a public service center for permits, licenses and other business transactions; - Provide adequate meeting space for staff to conduct city business, and allow for flexible scheduling for evening and weekend use by the public; - Provide larger meeting and program space for public activities and events during mid-week and weekend days and evenings; - Design the building with high sustainability goals including to meet at least the LEED Silver standard and the Cupertino Climate Action Plan, with resource efficient systems that reduce consumption and minimize building maintenance costs.
+• Complement that of the Library and Community Hall and to project the Cupertino Civic Center as a locus of civic pride with enhanced civic identity and public interface that greatly improves the experience of the place; the architectural expression will represent the City's contemporary civic identity and express the community's civic values of open engagement with the government.

+- Accommodate staff of up to 102; - Include an Emergency Operations Center function; - Include a public service center for permits, licenses and other business transactions; - Provide adequate meeting space for staff to conduct city business, and allow for flexible scheduling for evening and weekend use by the public; - Provide larger meeting and program space for public activities and events during mid-week and weekend days and evenings; - Design the building with high sustainability goals including to meet at least the LEED Silver standard and the Cupertino Climate Action Plan, with resource efficient systems that reduce consumption and minimize building maintenance costs.

-The current city hall building, as indicated to the City Council in April of this year, has the following deficiencies that would require approximately \$21 million just for the remodel:
+The current City Hall building, as indicated to the City Council in April of 2018, has the following deficiencies that are estimated to now total \$22 million:

 - Building does not meet existing Life Safety building codes, much less Essential Facility code to support EOC. - Building can be braced to meet seismic requirements. - Heavy tile roof - Electrical Service and distribution systems are at end of useful life, at capacity and need full replacement.
 Parts not available. - 1960's era boiler and emergency generator need replacement. - Generator should not be within building.
 Parts not available. - Air handler, boiler, chiller equipment needs replacement.
 HVAC controls outdated and do not work properly.
-Parts not available. - Communication and data systems will be difficult to maintain over time due to age and capacities. - Building configuration is inefficient and non-compliant - ADA accessibility issues with toilet rooms and elevator - Employees lack work and meeting space - EOC and Lobby spaces inefficient - Interior doors and finishes need updates and replacements

-- Abundant walled offices create inefficiencies and reduce natural lighting - Building is energy inefficient - Building envelop needs insulation and better energy windows. - Building is space inefficient - Building space remodel likely to gain 10-15% in usable office space.
+Parts not available. - Communication and data systems will be difficult to maintain over time due to age and capacities. - Building configuration is inefficient and non-compliant - ADA accessibility issues with toilet rooms and elevator - Employees lack work and meeting space - EOC and Lobby spaces inefficient - Interior doors and finishes need updates and replacements - Abundant walled offices create inefficiencies and reduce natural lighting - Building is energy inefficient - Building envelop needs insulation and better energy windows. - Building is space inefficient - Building space remodel likely to gain 10-15% in usable office space.

-A study session to discuss the Citywide building condition assessment project is scheduled for November 5th.
-At this study session, City Hall will be described as requiring up to \$13 million of expenditures over the next 10 years.
-These expenditures will be necessary to keep the building from failing.
+At the November 5, 2018 study session to discuss the Citywide building condition assessment project, City Hall was described as requiring up to \$13 million of expenditures over the next 10 years.
+These expenditures are necessary to keep the building from failing and to make other improvements that would be facilitated while the building is vacant during the work.